 As the graph illustrates, the index stood at about 400 in 2004.
 Mortgage credit became more available as the housing market heated up, and the index moved above 850 in 2006.
 After the crash, mortgage lending tightened significantly and the index dropped below 100, reflecting how difficult it became to secure financing.

 Although lending standards have loosened since that period, the index remains far below the levels seen before the crash.
-That is one of the biggest reasons many housing professionals do not see today’s mortgage lending factor in Colorado Springs or nationwide lending environment as a repeat of the reckless conditions that contributed to the 2008 housing meltdown.
+That is one of the biggest reasons many housing professionals do not see today’s mortgage lending factor in Colorado Springs or the broader national lending environment as a repeat of the reckless conditions that contributed to the 2008 housing meltdown.

 What Buyers Should Understand in 2026

 Today’s buyers still need to qualify under more structured underwriting standards than borrowers faced during the pre-2008 boom.
 Lenders now place more emphasis on income documentation, debt-to-income ratios, creditworthiness, loan structure, and overall borrower stability.
 That does not mean financing is impossible.
-It simply means the system is more disciplined.
+It simply means the system is more disciplined, and that is actually a healthier sign for the housing market.

-For many Colorado Springs buyers, this is actually a positive sign.
-It suggests that the market is being supported by more qualified borrowers rather than the kind of loose lending that created instability in the past.
-Buyers who prepare early, strengthen their credit, compare loan options, and understand their monthly budget are usually in a much stronger position when they are ready to make an offer.
+For many Colorado Springs buyers, this is a positive signal.
+It suggests that the local market is being supported by more qualified borrowers rather than by the kind of loose lending that created instability in the past.
+Buyers who prepare early, strengthen their credit, compare loan options, understand their monthly budget, and work with experienced professionals are usually in a much stronger position when they are ready to make an offer.
+If you are early in the process, our buying page can help you understand the next steps.

 Before applying, it is smart to review the CFPB’s guide on preparing to shop for a mortgage.
 Buyers exploring low down payment options may also benefit from reviewing official HUD/FHA single-family mortgage programs.
 For broader housing finance oversight and market context, the Federal Housing Finance Agency (FHFA) is another strong authority source.